ap193uee/Opencv/README.md

-# Opencv dependencies description for installling it on arm processors
+# Opencv dependencies description for installing it on arm processors
 -build-essential (GCC 4.4.x or higher C/C++ compiler )

 -cmake 2.6 or higher (control software compilation)